 Operating the hazard warning flasher system while moving on the highway is illegal.

 The front directional signals and the taillights will flash intermittently when the flashers are in operation.
-The hazard warning flashers will not operate when the service brake pedal is depressed.
-The turn signal will not operate when the flashers are on.
-When it is neccessary to leave the vehicle, the flasher system will continue to operate with the ignition key removed.
+When it is necessary to leave the vehicle, the flasher system will continue to operate with the ignition key removed.